ukandrewc/WebView2.Winforms.JSHelper/README.md

 The library allow you to execute scripts from file in debug and as a resource in release.
 When in release it will execute a minfied version from resources, if there is one.

+In debug you can then edit your scripts as text instead of strings and without having to recompile to update the script.

 The library also include a RunSync function and method, as an extension of Task to run tasks synchronously.

 # Usage